Section 3: Animals

 The asteroid’s impact zone was perhaps several hundred miles wide.
 Plants and animals nearby would have been vaporized.
 The heat released by the impact probably killed animals all over the world.
 In addition, the dust cloud that rose at the collision site, caused Earth’s climate to become colder because it blocked sunlight.
 Colder temperatures caused plants to die which led to the deaths of animals that depended on those plants.

 This theory is backed by significant geological evidence.
 There is a crater, 100 miles wide and 10 miles deep beneath the Yucatan Peninsula of Mexico.
 A thin layer of clay containing iridium (rare on Earth, but found in asteroids) lies between the last layers of the Cretaceous Period and the first layers of the Tertiary Period.
 This layer may have resulted from the explosion of the asteroid.
-The geological K-T boundary is exposed in some places in North Dakota.
+The geological K-T boundary, identified by the presence of iridium, is exposed in some places in North Dakota.

 Though the asteroid theory is important, it is also true that dinosaurs appear to have been diminishing in numbers and biological importance in the Late Cretaceous Period.
 In addition, though the event killed off many of Earth’s life forms, some animal species did survive.